oracle/node-oracledb/doc/api.md

 Number poolTimeout
 ```

-The time (in seconds) after which idle connections (left ununsed in
+The number of seconds after which idle connections (unused in the
+pool) may be terminated.
+Idle connections are terminated only when
+the pool is accessed.
+If the `poolTimeout` is set to 0, then idle
-the pool) are terminated.
+connections are never terminated.

 This optional property may be used to override the corresponding
 property in the *Oracledb* object.